-Below that are the installation instructions and the ready-to-download files for the Companion and the Toolkit.
+Below that are the installation instructions and the ready-to-download files for Formatting in Word.

 For those readers who are not familiar with this software, PerfectIt is a sophisticated consistency checker that works with Microsoft Word.
 By customizing its built-in style sheets, or creating your own, you can define your preferences and let PerfectIt locate variations and possible errors.

 I recommend every professional editor add it to their toolbox.
 You can read my more detailed review of the product here: PerfectIt 3 – must-have software for the editorial freelancing pro.

 If you don't yet have PerfectIt, contact Intelligent Editing for pricing and download information.

 This free ebook helps editors and self-publishing authors tidy up Word documents.

 In addition to showing you how to use some simple macros, it includes search strings to help you locate and fix potential problems, including rogue spaces at the beginning and end of paragraphs, double line returns, tabbed paragraph indents, lower-case letters at the beginning of paragraphs, paragraphs that end with no punctuation, and more.

 Andrea Kay just saved PerfectIt users a ton of time by building an importable custom style sheet that features the key search strings from the ebook!

 That means you don't have to manually type the strings into your Word document one by one, then repeat the process each time you work on a new document.